imt-mobisyst/pkg-multibot/README.md

 - **Computability :** Does the system require a lot of computing power (both on the robots and the operator) ?
 - **Ease of simulation :** How easy is it to reproduce this communication architecture in a simulation ?
 - **Ease of programming :** Does this architecture require the programmer to make a lot of configuration on each robot to allow them to communicate ?
-- **Ease of debugging :** Is it simple to check for nodes / topics on a specific robot ?
+- **Ease of debugging :** Is it simple to see the list of nodes / topics on a specific robot, and listen to the data published ?

+> [!NOTE]
+> When no node are subscribed to a topic, the data is not sent on the network.
+That way, in the `Network usage` criteria we'll
+> only consider the network traffic during the **discovery** of nodes.
+>
+> The discovery protocol is the automatic finding and matching of publishers and subscribers across nodes so they can start
+> sharing data.
+It is part of the underlying communication protocol of ROS2 (DDS: Data Distribution Service)

 ## 3. Communication methods